 Gum disease is staged when the dentist assesses it.
 The stages are:

 Mild periodontitis.
 Untreated gingivitis leads to mild periodontitis.
 In this stage of gum disease, gums pull away from the teeth.
 This causes a pocket between the teeth and gums.
 Bacteria can settle here.
 This can lead to early loss of bone around the teeth.
-Prompt medical attention can stop more damage.
+Prompt medical care can stop more damage.

 Treatment may include any of the following: